Learning the climate of dynamical systems with state-space systems: Numerical illustration

-{\bf Time-uniform bound on distribution forecasts.} After considering the error in point predictions, we now look at the errors in distribution predictions.
-To calculate the distance between distributions, we use the MMD metric.
-For more details concerning this metric and how it may be used to conduct two-sample hypothesis testing, see Appendix \ref{subsec:mmd}.
-Figure \ref{fig:combined_figures} (b) depicts the estimated squared distance between the samples $\mu^1_{t}$ and $\mu^2_{t}$ in blue and between the samples $\mu^1_{t}$ and $\hat{\mu}^1_{t}$ in orange, for $t=0, 1, \dots, 4000$, using the biased MMD estimator $d_{K,b}$ of \eqref{eq:mmd_biased_def}.
-In the construction of the MMD metric, we use a Gaussian RBF kernel $K(x, y) = \exp \left(- \frac{\|x-y\|_2^2}{2 \sigma^2} \right),$ where $\| \cdot \|_2$ is the standard Euclidean norm on $\mathbb{R}^3$ and the kernel width $\sigma$ is set to the median distance between points from 100 trajectories chosen randomly from $\mu^1 \cup \mu^2$.
-This is a heuristic suggested in \cite{gretton12a}.
+{\bf Time-uniform bound on distribution forecasts.} We now look at the errors in distribution predictions.
+To calculate the distance between distributions, we use the Wasserstein-1 and MMD metrics.
+For more details on Wasserstein distances, see Appendix \ref{subsec:wass_dist}; for details concerning the MMD metric and how it may be used to conduct two-sample hypothesis testing, see Appendix \ref{subsec:mmd}.
+Figure \ref{fig:Wass1_transport_figure_panel} depicts the estimated Wasserstein-1 distances between the marginal distributions of $\mu^1_{t}$ and $\mu^2_{t}$ in blue and between the samples $\mu^1_{t}$ and $\hat{\mu}^1_{t}$ in orange, for $t=0, 1, \dots, 4000$.